Bogdan Szijj

+Bogdan Cristian Szijj (born 11 November 1998) is a Romanian professional footballer who plays as a defender for CSU Alba Iulia.

+Club career

-Bogdan Cristian Szijj (born 11 November 1998) is a Romanian professional footballer who plays as a defender for Liga III club CSM Reșița.
-Szijj started his career in his hometown, at CSM Școlar Reșița and made the Liga II debut at only 16 years old, for Metalul Reșița, in a 1-0 victory against FC Bihor Oradea.
+Szijj started his career in his hometown, at CSM Școlar Reșița and made the Liga II debut at only 16 years old, for Metalul Reșița, in a 1–0 victory against FC Bihor Oradea.

 Personal life

 He is the son of Ioska Szijj, former player of CSM Reșița in the 1990s, in a squad that is considered to be the best in the history of the club.
 Ioska played along with names like Roco Sandu, Leontin Doană or Vasile Ciocoi.